TaoELi/cavity-md-ipi/tutorials/README.md

   "dt" : 0.5,
 ```

-All the controlling parameters are similar as above.
+All the controlling parameters are defined in a similar way as above.

 ### Adding cavity loss